ytti/pc/docs/api-design.md

 ### List of args

-These should be consistently named between backends.
+These should be consistently named between backends and have the same semantics.

 * -u --url
 * -d --domain